appcelerator-forks/m1ga.titanium-libraries/README.md

 - error: callback function
 - cacheID: ID to identify this call
 - cacheTime: during cacheTime the call won't be executed (use this to stop calling the url to often)
+- noParameter: do not add any parameters to the call

 ___